Vidar: Embodied Video Diffusion Model for Generalist Manipulation: Experiments

 \subsubsection{Baselines}

-We perform preliminary experiments over multiple baselines and find that adaptation with only 20 minutes of videos and about 3 demonstrations per task is too challenging for vision-language-action models.
+For simulation experiments, we choose Pi0.5~\cite{DBLP:journals/corr/abs-2504-16054} as our baseline.
+For real-world experiments, we perform preliminary experiments over multiple baselines and find that adaptation with only 20 minutes of videos and about 3 demonstrations per task is too challenging for vision-language-action models.
 Thus, we choose two baselines that also incorporate video-level prior knowledge: UniPi and VPP.
-To ensure fair comparison, we reproduce these methods over the advanced Vidu 2.0 model.
+To ensure fair comparison, we reproduce these methods over the advanced Vidu 2.0 model. \pdfdiff{We also compare \methodname{} (built on Wan 2.2) with Pi0.5 using a larger real-world dataset for completeness; the results are provided in Appendix~\ref{app:hunyuan}.}

+\paragraph{Pi0.5.} \pdfdiff{We use the official checkpoint of Pi0.5, which has already been pre-trained on more than 10k hours of robot data, and follow the official framework to finetune the base model on multi-task demonstration data.}

-\paragraph{UniPi.} We fine-tune the Vidu 2.0 model directly on our demonstration data, without any additional pre-training on our large robotics dataset.
-Additionally, we train an inverse dynamics model using a ResNet architecture.
+\paragraph{UniPi.} \pdfdiff{We follow the official framework by fine-tuning the Vidu 2.0 model directly on our demonstration data and training an inverse dynamics model using a ResNet-based architecture.}

-\paragraph{VPP.} We use the same checkpoint for the video generation model as our method, and train a diffusion model to generate short action sequences based on the latent features during one-step video generation and CLIP~\cite{clip} embeddings of the task instructions.
+\paragraph{VPP.} \pdfdiff{We use the same checkpoint for the video generation model as \methodname{}, because VPP mainly focuses on how to use a given video generation model.} Additionally, we train a diffusion model to generate short action sequences based on the latent features during one-step video generation and CLIP~\cite{clip} embeddings of the task instructions.
 Notably, they use closed-loop control, which means new action sequences are generated and executed after previous executions.